Home » auto refinance

 Why Would You Refinance a Car?

-Most people refinance their car when they can no longer afford their monthly payments or want to lower their interest rate.
-When you refinance your car, you take out a new loan with new terms to replace your old loan.
-Remember that refinancing does not eliminate your debt.
-Still, it may help you lower your monthly payments or save on interest.
+Most people refinance their car when they need a lower monthly payment or want to lower their interest rate.
+When you refinance your car, you take out a new loan with a new lender to replace your old loan.
+Remember that auto loan refinancing does not eliminate your debt.
+Still, it may help you get a lower payment or save on interest.
 And with auto debt continuing to rise, according to the Federal Reserve Bank of New York, it’s no wonder folks are trying to find ways to lower their payments.

 Man leaning out of the driver side window with his arms crossed on top of the driver's side door.
 The text lists reasons why car owners would refinance, which is also outlined in the following paragraph